appium/java-client/ISSUE_TEMPLATE.md

 ## Description

 Please describe the issue.
-It may be a bug description.
-So then please briefly descride steps which you were trying to perform and what happened instead.
+If it is a bug, please briefly describe the steps to reproduce and the actual vs expected behavior.
-If there is the feature you want to see added to Appium Java client so please describe necessity of this feature and the way that it should work.
+If there is a feature that you would like to see added to the Appium Java client, please describe the necessity of this feature and the way that it should work.

 ## Environment

-* java client build version or git revision if you use some shapshot:
+* Java client build version or git revision if you use some shapshot:
 * Appium server version or git revision if you use some shapshot:
 * Desktop OS/version used to run Appium if necessary:
 * Node.js version (unless using Appium.app|exe) or Appium CLI or Appium.app|exe: